 Halal Money = Earning + Spending + Responsibility

 How do we get money to spend?
 Explain to your child about your job.
 As earning money is key in buying basic necessities, which include food, explain the need for adults to work.
 This is where you highlight the role and duty of a responsible adult in earning money in order to clothe, feed and put a roof over their family’s heads.
 It would lead to a greater understanding and sparking feelings of gratitude in your child when handling money given to them.

 Next, spending power should come with a deeper sense of responsibility.
 Does your child ‘earn’ money, too?
 In a sense, yes.
-As you allocate certain household chores that corresponds with a certain amount of financial reward, your child would be in a better position to appreciate what has been earned before indulging in spending.
+As you allocate certain household chores that correspond with a certain amount of financial reward, your child would be in a better position to appreciate what has been earned before indulging in spending.

 This helps to teach him or her about careful spending based on what has been earned or saved.
 It provides your child a goal to work towards instead of whining and throwing a tantrum because his or her wish of getting the latest computer game or toys was rejected.
 In a nutshell: The lesson learnt being the more expensive a particular ‘need'(a haircut) or ‘want'(that expensive toy) is, the more he or she has to work for it.